Ollynov/t-school-fullstack-2/server/lecture-notes.md

 <script src="https://fb.me/react-dom-15.1.0.js"></script>
 ```

 To transform JSX code to JavaScript, you'll need babel, a JavaScript compiler.
 Include babel in the index.html page.
+JSX is a special kind of javascript code that mimics html.
+It looks almost exactly like html- so we can write our components directly in our javascript files, to form our components.
+Later, we will need this JSX to be compiled to a language that our browser understands- javascript.
+For this there is some setup, but the heavy lifting is done by Babel or other similar libraries.

 <script src="https://unpkg.com/babel-standalone@6/babel.min.js"></script>